 Art Practitioner and Commissioner of Public Art

 Allison O’Connor is a Franco-Canadian multidisciplinary artist and art administrator working at the intersection of ecology and public art.
 She is a recent MFA graduate from the School of Visual Arts of New York City, in Art Practice, receiving the Paula Rhodes Memorial Award for her thesis writing.
 Her practice emphasizes the symbiotic relationship between artists, audiences, and the ecological context they occupy.
 She strives to generate artworks that consider the environment and its inhabitants by utilizing environmental sciences and consultative practices.
-This methodology is applied in her role as part of the City of Ottawa's Public Art Program, where she commissions and implements public art for the national capital of Canada.
+This methodology is applied in her role as part of the City of Ottawa's Public Art Program, where she commissions and implements public art.

 Public Art for Ecological Remediation - 2020